Social-Spending/socialspending/README.md

 Replacing `USER:GROUP` with the current user and group used for configuration.
 This should match the `APACHE_RUN_USER` and `APACHE_RUN_GROUP` in `/etc/apache2/envvars`.

 In the `/var/www/html` directory
-1. Clone the repository using `git clone https://github.com/Social-Spending/socialspending.git -b main`
+1. Clone the repository using `git clone https://github.com/Social-Spending/socialspending.git -b main .`
 2. Setup the upstream branch using `git remote set-branches origin main`

 You must then run the initial build steps described in sections [3.
 Node.js and React](#3-nodejs-and-react) and [4.
 Executables](#4-executables).